 Safety and Environmental Compliance are our top operational priorities.
 We operate our vessels in a manner intended to protect the safety and health of our employees, and to minimize the impact on the environment and society.
-We seek to effectively manage risk in the organization using a three-tiered approach at an operational, management and corporate level, enabling a clear line of sight throughout the organization.
+We seek to effectively manage risk in the organization using a three-tiered approach at an operational, management and corporate level, designed to provide a clear line of sight throughout the organization.
 All of our operational employees receive training in the use of risk tools and the management system.
 We also have an approved competency management system in place to ensure our seafarers continue their professional development and are competent before being promoted to more senior roles.

 We believe in continuous improvement, which has seen our safety and environmental culture develop over a significant time period.
-Health, Safety and Environmental Program milestones include the roll-out of our Environmental Leadership Program (2005), Safety in Action (2007), Quality Assurance and Training Officer Program (2008), Operational Leadership-The Journey (2010), E-Colours (2014), Significant Incident Potential (2015), Navigation Handbook (2016), Risk Tool Handbook (2017), Safety Management System upgrade (2018), and our recently revised Operational Leadership-The Journey.
-The Operational Leadership booklet sets out our operational expectations and responsibilities and contains our safety commitments, environmental commitments, leadership commitments and our Health, Safety, Security and Environmental & Quality Assurance Policy, which is signed by all employees and empowers them to work safely, to live Teekay's vision, and to look after one another.
+Health, Safety and Environmental Program milestones include the roll-out of the Environmental Leadership Program (2005), Safety in Action (2007), Quality Assurance and Training Officer Program (2008), Operational Leadership-The Journey (2010), E-Colours (2014), Significant Incident Potential (2015), Navigation Handbook (2016), Risk Tool Handbook (2017), Safety Management System upgrade (2018) and Fleet Training Officer (FTO) Program (2021).

+In addition, the Operational Leadership-The Journey booklet was revised and relaunched in 2020.
+The booklet sets out our operational expectations and responsibilities and contains our safety, environmental and leadership commitments and our Health, Safety, Security and Environmental & Quality Assurance Policy, which is signed by all employees and empowers them to work safely, to live Teekay's vision, and to look after one another.

 We, through our subsidiaries and affiliates, provide technical management services for some of our vessels.
-We have obtained through Det Norske Veritas Germanischer Lloyd (or DNV-GL), the Norwegian classification society, approval of our safety management system as being in compliance with the International Safety Management Code (or ISM Code), and this system has been implemented for all of our vessels.
-As part of our ISM Code compliance, all of the vessels' safety management certificates are maintained through ongoing internal audits performed by certified internal auditors and intermediate audits performed by DNV-GL.
+We have obtained through Det Norske Veritas (or DNV), the Norwegian classification society, approval of our safety management system as being in compliance with the International Safety Management Code (or ISM Code), and this system has been implemented for all of our vessels.
+As part of our ISM Code compliance, all of the vessels' safety management certificates are maintained through ongoing internal audits performed by certified internal auditors and intermediate audits performed by DNV.

-In addition to the mandatory internal audits conducted by the QATOs on vessels, an internal audit is conducted by our Health Safety, Environment and Quality (or HSEQ) team every quarter in the office to ensure that all ship management functions are strictly adhered to.
+In addition to the mandatory internal audits conducted by the FTO's on vessels, an internal audit is conducted by our Health Safety, Environment and Quality (or HSEQ) team before customer audits (TMSA inspections) to ensure that all ship management functions are strictly adhered to.

 We conduct quarterly Safety Management courses for senior officers and Onboard Safety Officer courses for safety officers.
-Additionally, a Safety Orientation Seminar is conducted every month for the ratings in Manila and Mumbai, to emphasize key messages around safety.
+Additionally, Safety Orientation Seminars are conducted twice every month for the ratings in Manila and Mumbai, to emphasize key messages about safety.